The Duties and Responsibilities of the Titchmarsh Parish Council

 The parish council carries out a full range of duties for the benefit of the parishioners and they meet once a month to administer parish business All parish councillors volunteer their time, the only paid employee is our Clerk, who sets our agendas, takes the minutes of our meetings and implements the action points, and generally ensures that we operate within the law.
 Members of the public are encouraged to attend our meetings and have an opportunity to speak to the councillors at Public Open time at the start of each meeting.

-The parish council is funded by a precept which is collected from village council tax payers by East Northants District Council.
+The parish council is funded by a precept which is collected from village council tax payers by North Northamptonshire Council.

 The parish council are elected to represent the views of its parishioners.